PixelPathos/pixelpathos.github.io/crystal-reborn-manual.markdown

 - **Click on the "API keys" tab.** You will see that an API key has already been generated for you.
 Copy, or write down this key.
 - **In Crystal Reborn's settings in the Connect IQ app, paste the key into the "OpenWeather Key" box, and save**.
 Note you can also do this in Garmin Express, but not currently on the watch itself.
 If you already have an OpenWeather key, you can skip the previous steps and use your existing key here instead.

+### With the original Crystal, I didn't have to sign up for an OpenWeather key!
+What's changed?
+The original Crystal used a shared OpenWeather key that was kindly provided by OpenWeather for use under an open source agreement.
+As Crystal Reborn is no longer open source, it cannot use the shared key.

+If you do not wish to sign up for your own OpenWeather key, Crystal Reborn will use data from Garmin Weather, which is supported on most watches.

-## How will Crystal Reborn use the OpenWeather API key?
+### How will Crystal Reborn use the OpenWeather API key?
 Crystal Reborn uses the "Current weather and forecast" service, and not "One Call" (at the moment).

 Crystal Reborn will fetch the latest weather via the internet when detects that the weather data it holds is older than 30 minutes.
 It will check the age of its data (before making a request) each time you wake your watch.